Hypercubed/dynamo/README.md

 test('add', t => {
   // Calling the add function works
-  // In addition TS provides the function signatures t.is(math.add(2, 3), 5);
+  // In addition TS is aware of the function signatures t.is(math.add(2, 3), 5);
   t.is(math.add('x', 'y'), 'xy');